-What I do know about flavors is that of zucchini signals summer to me.
-Growing up in Ohio, we typically did not eat zucchini until summer was really in full swing.
-Here in North Carolina, the growing season gets off to a faster start, so I picked up some zucchini and yellow squash at a recent visit to the farmer’s market.
+Zucchini is a summer signal.
+Growing up in Ohio, we typically did not eat zucchini until summer was in full swing.
+Here in North Carolina, the growing season gets off to a faster start, so I have already picked up some zucchini and yellow squash at the farmer’s market.

-This recipe came my way courtesy of my friend Cindy.
-She made this dish for a get together once, and the circles of green zucchini and yellow squash looked so nice layered in a white baking dish that I never forgot about it.
-Though I wrote the recipe below, I can say with certainty I strayed from the measurements.
-I seasoned the vegetables with salt and pepper to taste, then topped the layers with a lot of Parmesan cheese.
-I also topped my dishes with the grated Parmesan rather than slices of mozzarella or fontina cheese.
-It’s a forgiving recipe, so feel free to make it your own and enjoy!
+This simple recipe for a baked summer squash dish came my way courtesy of my friend Cindy.
+She brought this dish to a get together once, and the circles of green zucchini and yellow summer squash looked so nice layered in a white baking dish that I never forgot about it.

 - 3 tablespoons grated Parmesan cheese